Honoring Former Leadership

-The Maryland Center of Excellence on Problem Gambling will always be grateful for the leadership, inspiration, and commitment of previous Program Directors.
+The Maryland Center of Excellence on Problem Gambling will always be grateful for the inspiration and commitment of our previous leadership.
+Today we continue this vital work in their honor.

 Lori Rugle (Ph.D., ICGC II, BACC)